NIPA Delegation Visits PPRA Headquarters To Explore Procurement Reforms - UrduPoint

 Managing Director PPRA, Hasnat Ahmed Qureshi, welcomed the delegation and briefed the participants on the Authority’s reform journey.

-Participants were informed about PPRA’s outreach efforts, stakeholder engagement, and capacity-building programmes that are being implemented in collaboration with leading academic institutions such as Lahore University of Management Sciences (LUMS), Institute of Business Administration (IBA), and National University of Sciences and Technology (NUST), as well as international development partners including the World Bank, Asian Development Bank (ADB), and United Nations Development Programme (UNDP).
+Participants were informed about PPRA’s outreach efforts, stakeholder engagement and capacity-building programmes that were being implemented in collaboration with leading academic institutions such as Lahore University of Management Sciences (LUMS), Institute of Business Administration (IBA), and National University of Sciences and Technology (NUST), as well as international development partners including the World Bank, Asian Development Bank (ADB) and United Nations Development Programme (UNDP).

-Reaffirming PPRA’s commitment to good governance, Qureshi stated that through e-PADS and the new set of Public Procurement Rules 2025, the Authority is institutionalizing fairness, competitiveness, and responsible use of public funds.
+Reaffirming PPRA’s commitment to good governance, Qureshi stated that through e-PADS and the new set of Public Procurement Rules 2025, the Authority was institutionalizing fairness, competitiveness, and responsible use of public funds.

 “The Prime Minister has set a clear vision to fully digitize procurement processes so they become transparent, efficient, and fair.
 At the same time, we are working to build a digital ecosystem that supports a cashless economy and helps make public transactions faster, safer, and more accountable,” he added.